Carrying a Burden of Guilt

 “After you said ‘Give me five minutes,’ I went out of your office and realised the gravity of what I said to you.
 I rushed to Major Suresh, our Second-in-Command and narrated what happened.

 Major Suresh gave a smile and said ‘Don’t worry.
 The old man will never take you wrong.
-I know him very well from our young officer days.‘”
+I know him very well from our Academy days.‘”

 Now Subhash’s question to me was “Why did you not admonish me for what I said?
 Before coming to this Regiment, I served in a Field Regiment for four years.
 There if I had said so, you can well imagine my plight.
 Even Major Suresh didn’t seem perturbed over my conduct with our CO.
 That hurt me even more and I have been carrying this guilt with me for the past two years.”